-- The DDF vehemently appose any suggestion of equally distributing wealth by social engineering or any other means.
+- The DDF vehemently oppose any suggestion of equally distributing wealth by social engineering or any other means.

-- The DDF are equally apposed to monopolization of wealth, that is, guaranteeing unfettered access to wealth for the few and denying access to wealth for the many, by any means whatsoever.
+- The DDF are equally opposed to monopolization of wealth, that is, guaranteeing unfettered access to wealth for the few and denying access to wealth for the many, by any means whatsoever.

-- The DDF strategy for achieving a more equitable degree of wealth distribution is through the economic empowerment of the needy through education, training, skills development and job creation and the overall development of the economy through the application of TEAL, BIG, Advancement Grants, a Sovereign Wealth Fund and other DDF policies.
+- The DDF strategy for achieving a more equitable degree of wealth distribution is through the economic empowerment of the needy (and everyone else) through education, training, skills development and job creation and the overall development of the economy through the application of TEAL, BIG, Advancement Grants, a Sovereign Wealth Fund and other DDF policies.

 - A DDF administration will not be an administration of hand-outs so much as an administration of empowerment and economic opportunities.
 The proposed BIG, Advancement Grant and Sovereign Wealth Funds are investment strategies applied to the human resources of the country and to the economy as a whole.

 WHAT SORT OF GOVERNMENT DO THE DIRECT DEMOCRACY FORUM FAVOUR?

 - The system uses direct representation (you vote for your candidates and not your party) for legislators at the national parliamentary elections and local municipal elections.
 Both national and local constituencies would have recall powers (constituents can fire elected representatives).

-- The system also uses direct elections for the President and Vice Presidents at national levels and for Mayors and Deputy Mayors at local levels (elected executives).
+- The DDF also propose direct elections for the President and Vice Presidents at national levels and for Mayors and Deputy Mayors at local levels (elected executives).
 Both have power of recall (constituents can fire elected executives).

 - This will make for better government, and laws and regulations will be more carefully crafted to find approval in the Senate and the Municipal Forums.